What You'll Learn

 print("Filmstrip URL:", filmstripUrl);

-// Render the animation and the filmstrip directly in the console
+// Render animation directly in the console

 print("Animation:", ui.Thumbnail(visualized, outputParams));